WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 ## Generate OpenWrt configuration files

-Since each AP is different, we need different kinds of configuration files.
+Since each AP is different, we need different kinds of configuration files for each model.
-For this reason, we do not provide configuration files for your APs but rather guide you how to create them yourself.
+For this reason, we do not provide complete configuration files APs but rather guide you how to create them yourself.

-1. Go to the web interface of one of your APs and configure a WPA2-PSK wireless network for each radio you wish to use.
+1. Go to the web interface of one of your APs running OpenWRT and configure a WPA2-PSK wireless network for each radio you wish to use.
 You can set any SSID and password, we will overwrite them in a minute.
 Make sure to press save at the end.
 1. Open an SSH console to the AP and run

     ```bash